-The Rothschild Foundation Hanadiv Europe is a philanthropic foundation that supports a range of projects across Europe to ensure Jewish communal life and cultural heritage are sustained for future generations.
+The Rothschild Foundation Hanadiv Europe is a philanthropic foundation that supports a range of projects across Europe focused on preserving and showcasing Jewish cultural heritage and strengthening and sustaining Jewish communal life.

 Our grants assist organisations, institutions and individuals who share our vision for the dynamic role Jewish culture and heritage have to play in contemporary society.
-We support archives, libraries, museums, universities and Jewish communal organisations and we also initiate our own projects which are designed to enhance the fields we support.
+We support archives, libraries, museums, universities, cultural institutions and Jewish communal organisations.
+We also initiate our own projects which are designed to enhance the fields we support.

 RFHE aims to support rigorous, systematic research and education in Academic Jewish Studies (AJS) throughout Europe.
 The academic study of Judaism is fundamental to understanding the evolution of Judaism and the contemporary practices of the Jewish people.
 We also support AJS to ensure that the study of Jewish civilization is recognized as an important field of study in higher education in Europe, and that Jewish civilization itself is acknowledged as an integral part of both European and world culture, history and thought.